 Regional Centre of Excellence,

-We are in the process of acquiring and updating a new Monkey House to become our long-term home in the South West and form the heart of our Bristol Campus; students may be able to train in our new home this coming academic year if we can get everything ready to welcome them in good time.
+We are in the process of acquiring and updating a new Monkey House to become our long-term home in the South West and form the heart of our Bristol Campus; our students will be able to train here in the coming academic year as soon as our works are completed and building is fully operational.